KenticoDevTrev/DynamicRouting/README.md

 # Note on automatic Model Casting
 In order for `DynamicRouteHelper.GetPage()` to return the properly typed page (with a Type that matches your page type's generated code), that generated page type's class must be in a discoverable assembly, either the existing project, or in a separate class library that has the `[assembly: AssemblyDiscoverable]` attribute in it's AssemblyInfo.cs.
 Otherwise it will return a TreeNode only and won't be able to convert to your Page Type Specific model dynamically, adn will throw an `InvalidCastException`.

+# Note on TreeNode.RelativeUrl
+Dynamic Routing overwrites the [RelativeUrl](https://github.com/KenticoDevTrev/DynamicRouting/blob/master/DynamicRouting.Kentico.Base/Overrides/DocumentUrlProviderOverride.cs) property of TreeNode objects.
+It does this through a query that uses the `NodeID` and `DocumentCulture` properties.
+Be sure your node has these 2 fields populated in order to retrieve the proper path (in case you are selecting only certain columns)

 # Acknowledgement, Contributions, but fixes and License
 I want to give a shout out to Sean G. Wright for his help with the MVC routing portion of things.